 The Seattle architectural firm Weinstein A|U Architects + Urban Designers LLC designed the new facility with associate architects Ross Drulis Cusenbury of Sonoma, California.
 In addition to the fire station, the 60,333 square foot complex houses the Fire Alarm Center (FAC) and the Emergency Operations Center (EOC).

 The building is constructed to essential facility standards — a 1.5 seismic safety factor — capable of withstanding an earthquake load 50 percent higher than most buildings.
 These design specifications affect most components of the building, from the use of concrete and steel to the window system and equipment specifications.
 To ensure the building remains operable after an earthquake, all critical building systems are designed to accommodate movement.

 The building design reflects the City's commitment to sustainability.
 A 12,000 gallon cistern under the back apron captures water from on-site fire department drills, and the roof provides 100 percent of the water for washing the trucks and watering the green roof.
 The 15,000 square foot vegetated roof reduces heat given off from the building and slows down water before it enters the storm system.
-The project is on track for LEED Silver certification.
+The project received LEED Silver certification.